Diocese of Ambanja

 The Diocese of Ambanja (Ambaniaën[sis]) is a Latin Church diocese of the Catholic Church.
-Located in the city of Ambanja, it is a suffragan diocese in the ecclesiastical province of the Metropolitan Archdiocese of Antsiranana in Madagascar.
-Its episcopal see is the Cathedral of Saint Joseph, which was constructed in 1933.
+Located in the city of Ambanja, in the northwest corner of the island, on the Sambirano River, it is a suffragan diocese in the ecclesiastical province of the Metropolitan Archdiocese of Antsiranana in Madagascar.
+The seat of the bishop is the Cathedral of Saint Joseph, which was constructed in 1933.

 History

-On September 4, 1848, the Apostolic Prefecture of Isole di Mayotta, Nossi-Bé e Comore was established from the Apostolic Vicariate of Madagascar.
+On 4 September 1848, the Apostolic Prefecture of Isole di Mayotta, Nossi-Bé e Comore was established from the Apostolic Vicariate of Madagascar.
 In 1843 the French Government, called in by the sultan, had taken possession of Mayotte, which became, with Nossi-Bé, a post of surveillance over Madagascar.
 These islands later formed a French colony, with a population largely Muslim.
 Mayotte, Nossi-Bé and the Comoros were made an Apostolic prefecture and confided to the Fathers of the Holy Ghost.

 In 1898, when the same missionaries were given the ecclesiastical administration of Northern Madagascar, these smaller islands and Santa Maria were attached to the then Apostolic Vicariate of Diégo-Suarez.
 Santa Maria and Nossi-Bé had resident missionaries.